neu-se/CS4530-Fall-2024/Assignments/project-plan.md

 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve

 ### User stories (15 points):
-Each of the three user stories will account for 5% of your grade on this assignment and will be graded as follows:
+Your user stories taken together will account for 15% of your grade on this assignment.
+Each user story will be graded as follows:
 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
+  * The user story contains a priority (essential, desirable, extension).
-  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
+  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any important error cases
-  * The conditions of satisfaction include priority
-  * Each user story includes one or more condition of satisfaction marked with essential, desirable and extension priority.
+  * Each condition of satisfaction is marked with a priority (essential, desirable, extension).

+The user stories must be numbered (1,2,3) and each the conditions of satisfaction must likewise be numbered (1.1, 1.2, 1.3) and laid out in a table for easy reference.

+Remember that you will get full credit for delivering a minimum viable product (MVP) only if you deliver working implementations of all of your essential user stories and conditions of satisfaction.

 ### Work breakdown (80 points):
 Your work breakdown will be evaluated holistically on the following rubric: